SmithWillSuffice/ohanga-pai/content/blog/46_implicitbias.md

 a committee convenor or chair is thus held to a higher standard, it is not a placeholder or puppet role.

-In line with Edwards Deming's work on workplace management, the managers need to earn their place, and take full responsibility for workplace mismanagement.
+In line with W. Edwards Deming's work on workplace management, the managers need to earn their place, and take full responsibility for workplace mismanagement.
 Too many managers in our times are in bullsh$\ast$ job positions.